gbyat/we-spamfighter/README.md

 **Note**: Only Contact Form 7 submissions are stored in this table.
 Comments are handled by WordPress's native comment system and stored in WordPress tables.

+**Automatic Recovery**: The plugin automatically detects and repairs missing tables or columns:

+- If the table is accidentally deleted, it will be automatically recreated on the next database operation
+- If columns are missing, they will be automatically added without data loss
+- Weekly maintenance runs CHECK TABLE and OPTIMIZE TABLE to ensure consistency and performance

 ```sql
 - id (bigint) - Primary key
 - submission_type (varchar) - 'cf7' (comments are not stored here)